Alima-T/AOkhapkina/README.md

 - 👋 Hi, I’m @AOkhapkina
 - 👀 I’m interested in programming, drawing and jogging
 - 🌱 I’m currently learning java
-- 💞️ I'm interested in participating in new interesting projects
+- 💞️ I'm interested in participating in new  projects
 - 📫 You can reach me by email K.alinka555@list.ru

 <!---